Battle of Texel (1694)

 The Battle of Texel was a sea battle fought during the Nine Years' War on 29 June 1694, when a force of eight French ships, under Jean Bart, recaptured a French convoy, which had earlier that month been taken by the Dutch, and captured three ships of the escorting force (consisting of eight ships) under Hidde Sjoerds de Vries.
 De Vries was captured by the French, but shortly after died of wounds.

 Background

 In 1692 and 1693 there were massive harvest failures in France, leading to acute famine and epidemics.
-From 1693 to 1694 over 2 million people died.
+From 1693 to 1694 over two million people died.
 Therefore, France needed to import large quantities of grain from neutral countries like Poland-Lithuania, Sweden and Denmark-Norway.

 On 29 May 1694 Jean Bart was instructed to sail to Norway, to escort a huge fleet of 120 ships full of grain to France.
-The convoy didn't wait for the arrival of Bart's squadron and left under the protection of 3 neutral warships (2 Danish and one Swedish).
+The convoy did not wait for the arrival of Bart's squadron and left under the protection of three neutral warships (two Danish and one Swedish).